Beat the heat this summer

 In addition to production losses, disease incidence and the immune system are compromised in heatstressed cows.
 This is associated with the release and elevation of cortisol common at the initial exposure to heat.
 Dry matter intake is compromised, and the cow’s mechanisms to digest and utilize nutrients are altered.
 As the cow’s system works to get rid of heat, it shunts nutrients to its extremities to aid in heat dissipation.

 In reducing the cow’s heat load, nutrients are “freed up” to be utilized for more productive tasks, such as milk production, reproduction and immune function.
 Utilizing strategies to help cows deal with heat dissipation physically, with well-defined management protocols and, metabolically, with proven nutrition programs, alleviates the severity of heat stress and supports a faster recovery of the immune system.
 With this reduction in heat stress that the cow perceives, cortisol levels will begin to return to normal.
 This may result in improved health and productivity after periods of heat stress.

-As dairy producers make plans to prepare for the 2015 heat stress season, it’s important to double check the operation of and clean all fans, and test and service sprinklers, soakers or evaporative cooling systems.
+As dairy producers make plans to prepare for heat stress season, it’s important to double check the operation of and clean all fans, and test and service sprinklers, soakers or evaporative cooling systems.
 Work with your nutritionists to plan for necessary ration changes.
 When considering new or novel nutritional strategies to support normal health and immune status during heat stress, ask for a review of supporting research before making a final decision.